Skip to content

 Can I use my bank card in Bosnia and Herzegovina?

-You can most certainly use your bank card in Bosnia and Herzegovina.
+You can most certainly use your bank card.
 You can pay with international debit and credit cards in Sarajevo, Mostar, and other Bosnian cities.

-While card is widely accepted, in more remote or rural areas, cash is preferred.
+While cards are widely accepted, cash is preferred in more remote or rural areas.
 Having a small amount of local currency on hand is always a good idea for those situations.

 Helpful tip: Before using your card in Bosnia, contact your bank to avoid any unnecessary stress on your trip.